ujihisa/okta-scim-beta/README.md

     When a user is assigned to an Okta application using the "Assign to People" button in the "People" tab.
 -   **Group-based assignment**

     When a user is added to a group that is assigned to an Okta application.
 For example, an Okta administrator can assign a group of users to an Okta application using the "Assign to Groups" button in the "Groups" tab.
-One a group is assigned to an Okta application, Okta sends updates to the assigned application when a user is added or removed from that group.
+When a group is assigned to an Okta application, Okta sends updates to the assigned application when a user is added or removed from that group.